SynthstromAudible/DelugeFirmware/docs/features/arpeggiator.md

       - From 5 to 19, up to +1 octave changes.
       - From 20 to 34, up to +2 octave changes.
       - From 35 to 50, up to +3 octave changes.
+  - **`Lock (LOCK)`**: this flag will lock the current sequence of randomized values so the sequence has a repeatable pattern.
+    Tip: In case you have drone notes, make use of the `Sequence Length` parameter to further adjust the repeated sequence.
+    If you want to re-roll the dice for a parameter, slightly change its value and a new set of random values will be generated and locked.

 ### MPE
 This submenu contains parameters that are useful if you have an MPE controller connected to the Deluge: